Dallas/Fort Worth BLUES ARTISTS

 Big Smoo and the Trailer Park Kings (one CD, self released)

-Mike Stockton and the Rhythmators (two CDs-self released) website official myspace photo
+Mike Stockton and the Rhythmators (two CDs-self released) photo website

-Texas Slim and the Love Machine (two CDs-self released) website interview photo official myspace page
+Texas Slim (two CDs-self released, 3 cds Feelin Good records) website interview photo

 Kenny Traylor (one CD-self released, two CDs Topcat) interview photo